Going My Way (TV series): Production

 Going My Way was broadcast on Wednesdays from 8:30 to 9:30 p.m.
 Eastern Time.
 Its competition included The Many Loves of Dobie Gillis, The Beverly Hillbillies, The Virginian, and Kraft Television Theatre.
 Joe Connelly was the producer.
 Directors included Joseph Pevney and Fielder Cook.
-Writers included Arnold Bernstein and Emmet Lavery was the writer.
+Writers also included Arnold Bernstein and Emmet Lavery.

 The series was produced by Revue Studios, as parent company MCA owned the rights to the original film through its subsidiary, EMKA, Ltd., which in 1957 bought Going My Way and many other pre-1950 sound feature films from Paramount Pictures.

 John H. Breck, Inc. sponsored the program, promoting its Breck Shampoos.
 The company had sponsored some specials in previous seasons, but this was its first sponsorship of a series.
 The $3.2 million that it spent for 50 weeks was double what the company had spent on TV advertising in any previous year, and it matched the most that the company had spent on both TV and print advertising in any previous year.
 The company hoped "to attract families, with large shares of women."

+The failure of the series to enter a second season is usually attributed to its competition, particularly The Beverly Hillbillies.
+Going My Way was also scheduled opposite the final season of The Many Loves of Dobie Gillis on CBS and last third of the 90-minute Western, The Virginian, on NBC.
+Aired at 8:30 pm Eastern time on Wednesdays, Going My Way followed the Western series Wagon Train on the ABC schedule.
+The program itself was followed on ABC by the Stanley Holloway sitcom, Our Man Higgins.